Denver Premises Liability AttorneysRequest Free Consultation

 - Defective construction equipment or tools

 Construction site workers cannot typically sue their employer for damages after an accident.
-Instead, they are limited by worker’s compensation benefits, which only cover lost wages and medical bills; and even then, only a portion of the true damages.
+Instead, they are limited by worker’s compensation benefits, which only cover lost wages and medical bills; even then, these are only a portion of the true damages.

-When parties other than the employer are responsible for accidents, third-party claims may be filed.
+When parties apart from the employer are responsible for accidents, third-party claims may be filed.
 Third-party claims are important because worker’s compensation offers only a fraction of the value of the losses incurred by construction accident victims and their families.
-Damages such as loss of consortium, pain and suffering and the financial strain inflicted on the worker and his or her family are not covered, leaving victims thousands of dollars short of what they truly deserve.
+Damages such as loss of consortium, pain and suffering, and the financial strain inflicted on the worker and his or her family are not covered, leaving victims thousands of dollars short of what they truly deserve.

-Third-party claims are legal claims against third-parties who were at fault or partially at fault for construction accidents; not employers.
-The third party’s negligence must have contributed to the injury in some way in order to qualify.
+Third-party claims are legal claims against third parties who were at fault or partially at fault for construction accidents, not employers.
+To have a valid premises liability claim, the third party’s negligence must have contributed to the injury in some way.

-It’s important to note that you can receive worker’s comp from your employer and still seek action against a third party for further damages.
-This is a common and effective strategy in construction accident cases and helps to maximize the value of your compensation.
+You can receive worker’s comp from your employer and still seek action against a third party for further damages.
+This is a common and effective strategy in construction accident cases and a way an experienced premises liability lawyer can help maximize the value of your compensation.

 - Failed to warn of existing or potential hazards